 Now that I am older, I understand that beaches are different depending on the topography and environment of the destination.
 They are not all as lovely as our Alabama beaches…and I say that with pride and not a sense of arrogance for I have traveled well, and my appreciation for soft, sugar-white sandy beaches is second only to the stunning emerald-colored Gulf of Mexico waters that gently wash over our beaches.
 We are a blessed people who sing Sweet Home Alabama, because we know that the southern end of our state beckons to us with a beauty only nature can claim.

 • You know those luxury lodging places that you feel like you can never afford?
-The off season comes with a myriad of fall SPECIALS and DEALS.
+The off season comes with a myriad of SPECIALS and DEALS.
 Oftentimes, you can reward yourself with an extra special place to stay.
 The Gulf Shores web site is a plethora of information, including places to stay.

 • The beach is your private oasis.
 You can actually enjoy the beauty and majesty of this piece of paradise without being towel to towel with strangers on the sand.
+Sure you might have on a long-sleeve tee shirt instead of a swimsuit, but it’s so peaceful and serene.

 • Activities and adventures that otherwise seem too expensive (think sunset cruises and paddleboarding lessons) often run specials in the shoulder seasons.